Dhaka Mail: News departments

 Dhaka Mail regularly publishes news on national, political, economic, national, international, sports, entertainment, health, education, information technology, cockpit, jobs and other topics.

 Employees

 There are 37 people working at the head office of Dhaka Mail.

 Dhaka Mail's Head of News Harun Jamil has been elected as the President of the Parliamentary Journalists Association for the 2025-26 term.

 Dhaka Mail's staff correspondent Kazi Rafiq died of a heart attack on 27 December 2024, at the age of 29.

 Award and Recognition

 On 17 December 2023, Dhaka Mail’s senior reporter Mostofa Imrul Kayes received the ‘BRAC Migration Award’ for his investigative journalism in the migration sector.

 Dhaka Mail’s news editor and writer Zahir Uddin Babor was awarded the ‘Nakib Padak’ on 20 November 2024.

-On 14 March 2025, Dhaka Mail’s senior sub-editor Nishita Mitu received the ‘Pop of Color Limited Ononnya Sommanona 2025’.
+On 14 March 2025, Dhaka Mail’s senior sub-editor Nisheta Mitu received the ‘Pop of Color Limited Ononnya Sommanona 2025’.